xiaoqianniu/AssignmentTwo_CRUD_MULTISCREEN/shared/src/commonMain/kotlin/com/lduboscq/appkickstarter/main/Readme.md

 Edit your profile details and update your password if needed.
 Explore and interact with the displayed recipe cards.

+AboutUs Page
+Display the contact card and information

 Development

 To contribute to the project, follow these steps: